|

 (correct symbolic link though does not exist.)

-Ex4: create shadow tree using relative symbolic links
+Ex4: create a shadow tree using relative symbolic links

 % cd /usr/src/sys